 Myth: Farm animal production is the number one producer of greenhouse gas emissions.

 Fact: Livestock, especially cattle, do contribute to greenhouse gas emissions, but this contribution is only about three percent of total emissions in the U.S. Transportation is actually the greatest contributor, comprising 29 percent of total U.S. emissions.
 According to the U.S. Environmental Protection Agency (EPA), greenhouse gas emissions from agriculture have increased in the past 30 years related to the combined methane and nitrous oxide emissions that come from livestock management, so it’s not a secret that farm animals can contribute to climate change.
 Many ranchers and farmers, however, are changing the way they raise animals to reduce emissions and try to reverse climate change impacts.

 Buying meat, poultry and dairy products doesn’t have to be scary or confusing when you have a bit of label-reading savvy.
 Now that we’ve busted these myths about animal production, you should feel well prepared to peruse the grocery store’s meat section or order your favorite burger at a restaurant.
 Rest assured that both farmers and federal agencies take measures throughout the supply chain to help ensure that the food that reaches our plates is safe and high-quality.

-This blog post was written by Courtney Schupp, MPH, RD, our 2019 Sylvia Rowe Fellow.
+This blog post was written by Courtney Schupp, MPH, RD.